-I visited Corinth in January, and the leader of the tour made a big deal out of Corinth’s reputation as a “sin city” in the first century.
-He repeated the usual evidence along with the evidence from 1 Corinthians.
+When I visited Corinth in January 2019 the tour leader made a big deal out of Corinth’s reputation as a “sin city” in the first century.
+He repeated the usual evidence for sexual immorality in ancient Corinth along with the evidence from 1 Corinthians.
 I tried to object this was a “classic Pastor’s preaching point,” but he totally disagreed with me and went back to his lurid description of first century Corinth.
 Sometimes Corinth is described as a “San Francisco of the ancient world.”
-I think Chuck Swindoll said this, so many pastors in the 1980s picked it up and tried to illustrate how bad Paul’s church was by comparing it to Haight-Ashbury circa 1967 or Las Vegas (“what happens in Corinth stays in Corinth”?)
+I think Chuck Swindoll said this, so many pastors in the 1980s picked it up and tried to illustrate how bad Paul’s church was by comparing it to Haight-Ashbury circa 1967 or modern Las Vegas (“what happens in Corinth stays in Corinth”?)

-Usually the evidence for this sexual freedom is that the city was built around two ports and attracted sailors.
+Usually, the evidence for Corinth’s sexual freedom is that the city was built near two ports so it attracted sailors looking for a good time.
 In addition, there is usually some reference to the temple of Aphrodite with 2000 prostitutes.
-While the reputation is deserved, it has little to do with the city that Paul visited – all of these sorts of things were true of Greek Corinth, almost 400 years prior to the time of Paul!
+While the reputation is deserved, it has little to do with the city that Paul visited – all these sorts of things were true of Greek Corinth, almost 400 years prior to the time of Paul!
 I cite Jerome Murphy-O’Connor:

 Such success inevitably provoked the envy of those less fortunate in their location and less industrious in their habits, and so in the 5th–4th centuries b.c., Athenian writers made Corinth the symbol of commercialized love.
 Aristophanes coined the verb korinthiazesthai, “to fornicate” (Fr.
 354).
 Philetaerus and Poliochus wrote plays entitled Korinthiastes, “The Whoremonger” (Athenaeus 313c, 559a).
 Plato used korinthia kore, “a Corinthian girl,” to mean a prostitute (Rest.
 404d).
 These neologisms, however, left no permanent mark on the language, because in reality Corinth was neither better nor worse than its contemporaries.
 (Murphy-O’Connor, ABD 1:1135).